jaem-seo/AI_tokamak_control/README.md

 # AI control of tokamak fusion reactor
 - KSTAR is a tokamak (donut-shaped nuclear fusion reactor) located in South Korea.
-- This repository provides an AI that designs the tokamak operation trajectory to control the fusion plasma in KSTAR.
+- This repository describes an AI that designs the tokamak operation trajectory to control the fusion plasma in KSTAR.
 - Here, we would like to control 3 physics parameters; βp, q95 and li.
 - I recommend you to see [KSTAR Tokamak Simulator](https://github.com/jaem-seo/KSTAR_tokamak_simulator) first.
-- The manual control in [KSTAR Tokamak Simulator](https://github.com/jaem-seo/KSTAR_tokamak_simulator) is replaced by AI here.
+The manual control of it is replaced by AI here.

 # Installation
 - You can install by